redis/redis-doc/commands/expire.md

 ---

-Imagine you have a web service and you are interested in the latest N pages *recently* visited by your users, such that each adiacent pageview was not performed more than 60 seconds after the previous.
-Conceptually you may think at this set of pageviews as a *Navigation session* if your user, that may contain interesting informations about what kind of products he or she is looking for currently, so that you can recommend related products.
+Imagine you have a web service and you are interested in the latest N pages *recently* visited by your users, such that each adiacent page view was not performed more than 60 seconds after the previous.
+Conceptually you may think at this set of page views as a *Navigation session* if your user, that may contain interesting information about what kind of products he or she is looking for currently, so that you can recommend related products.

-You can easily model this pattern in Redis using the following strategy: every time the user does a pageview you call the following commands:
+You can easily model this pattern in Redis using the following strategy: every time the user does a page view you call the following commands:

     MULTI
     RPUSH pagewviews.user:<userid> http://.....